-Early Childhood and younger Primary students using the school bus will be escorted to and from their classrooms in the morning and afternoon by our teaching assistants.
-The younger students going home by school bus are directly escorted to the buses to ensure their safe departure.
+Students using the school bus will be escorted to and from their classrooms in the morning and afternoon by our teachers and teaching assistants.
+Students going home by school bus are directly escorted to the buses at 3:00pm.

 Please be aware that Early Childhood students must be accompanied to and from school by a parent or designated adult.
-No Early Childhood students will be permitted to leave school unattended or with an older sibling.
+No Early Childhood students will be permitted to leave school unattended.